 For small and medium dogs that are not over this weight limit, this is the most functional stroller available.
-You do need to lift the dog to place them inside the stroller, so the design only makes sense for smaller canines anyways.
+You do need to lift the dog to place them inside the stroller, so I quickly discovered that the design only makes sense for smaller canines anyways.

 This pram pretty much looks like a baby stroller.
 On the top level, you’ll find the basket inside which your beloved puppy should go.
 The space is 55 cm long and 55 cm high, which is something to keep in mind when considering whether this pram is big enough for your dog.
 If it is, they will have plenty to enjoy in there.
-The floor is lined with a soft cushion and the walls include large mesh panels that provide optimal ventilation and visibility.
+The floor is lined with a soft cushion and, like our first two choices, the walls include large mesh panels that provide optimal ventilation and visibility.

-The pram is very convenient for humans too.
+Our research team all loved how this pram is very convenient for humans too.
 There is the possibility of front entry and back entry.
 The top can be opened when you want your pup to have a bit more freedom or closed when needed.
 Below the doggy cabin, there is a storage basket that can hold up to 3 kg of stuff and offers plenty of space for all your and your canine’s essentials.
-Finally, this pram features a one-step folding mechanism that makes setup and storage a breeze.
+Finally, like the other i.Pet prams, this one features a one-step folding mechanism that makes setup and storage a breeze.

 This dog pram from Bloodyrippa is another good and affordable option for pets that don’t weigh more than 15 kg.
 The pram is full of functional features and equipped with everything needed to keep both you and your canine happy.